ModuleBuild/ModuleBuild/release/0.3.0/docs/Import-MBModulePublicFunction.md

 ## OUTPUTS

 ## NOTES
-This only applies to modules of the type 'Script'.
+This only applies to modules of the type 'Script' and commands of the type 'Function'.
-Be very careful before importing everything as any wayward functions might get imported and bloat your resulting module needlessly.

 ## RELATED LINKS